Gura-San/game_board/README.md

 ## Tech/framework used
-This is an Express Backe-End application that resolves requests from the Front-End React application
+This is an Express Backe-End application that resolves requests from the [Dollar Beer Club](https://github.com/codenamequet/beer-club-front-end)

 The server was written in JavaScript using Express and Mongoose frameworks.